beeware/rubicon-objc/docs/tutorial/tutorial-2.rst

 In this revised example, you'll note that we also used a different class name
 - ``PureHandler``.
 This was deliberate, because Objective-C doesn't have any concept of namespaces.
-As a result, you can only define one class of any given name in a process - so, you wont be able to define a second ``Handler`` class in the same Python shell.
+As a result, you can only define one class of any given name in a process - so, you won't be able to define a second ``Handler`` class in the same Python shell.
 If you try, you'll get an error:

 .. code-block:: pycon